The new tourist train "SATONO" runs smoothly through Fukushima and Yamagata prefectures!

 Tsuruga Castle

-Tsuruga Castle is a 20-minute ride on the
+Tsuruga Castle"Haikara-san"is located a 20-minute ride from Aizu-Wakamatsu Station on

-"Haikara-san" Iriguchi).
-It was named Tsuruga Castle when Gamo Ujisato built the first full-scale castle tower in eastern Japan in 1953.
+In 1593, Gamo Ujisato built the first full-fledged castle tower in eastern Japan and named it Tsuruga Castle.

-During the Boshin War, it withstood a fierce attack by the new government forces for a month, and became known as an impregnable castle.
+During the Boshin War, it withstood a month-long fierce attack by the new government forces and became known as an impregnable castle.

-The current castle tower was restored in the mid-Showa period, and in 2011 the roof tiles were replaced with red tiles, the same as those from the end of the Edo period, conveying the grandeur of the castle to the present day.
+The current castle tower was restored in the mid-Showa period, but in 2011 the roof tiles were replaced with the same red tiles as those used at the end of the Edo period, conveying the majestic appearance of the famous castle to this day.

 Information